If you’re missing travel to Italy, take a virtual trip to Matera with Imma Tataranni…

 Much of the family drama often takes place around the dinner table, showcasing regional recipes.

-Other characters round out the ensemble cast, including Imma’s less than efficient assistant, Diana, a high school chum; her straight-laced boss, Alessandro Vitali; and Saverio Romaniello (played by Cesare Bocci, aka Mimi Augello in Detective Montalbano), a sketchy businessman who seems to always be angling behind the scenes.
+Other characters round out the ensemble cast, including Imma’s less than efficient assistant, Diana, a former high school chum; her straight-laced boss, Alessandro Vitali; and Saverio Romaniello (played by Cesare Bocci, aka Mimi Augello in Detective Montalbano), a sketchy businessman who seems to always be angling behind the scenes.

 This well-acted, made-for-TV show is based on a detective series by Italian writer, Mariolina Venice, who hails from Basilicata.
 Some people have called the series a “female Montalbano.”
 While it is of a somewhat similar genre (mystery-comedy) and is also set in an appealing Southern Italy locale, Imma Tataranni really deserves to be seen and appreciated in its own right.
 The stories don’t have the same depth and complexity as those written by Andrea Camilleri but are still quite entertaining.